sbernasek/flyqma/docs/_sources/usage.rst.txt

 Cell Selection GUI
 ------------------

-*FlyEye Clones* includes a matplot-lib based GUI for selecting a particular region of interest within an image layer.
+The clones package includes a matplot-lib based GUI for selecting a particular region of interest within an image layer.
 The interface consists of a grid of images in which rows correspond to layers and columns correspond to each of the available fluorescence channels.
 To launch the GUI for an individual image stack:

 .. code-block:: python